SeaQL/seaql.github.io/sea-orm-pro/docs/04-raw-table-config/03-view.md

 ## Hidden Columns

-* Columns that are hidden on the view table
+Hide columns from the view table but it's still visible on the detail modal.

 ## Table Sorter

-* Sort by which column in ASC / DESC direction
+Sort table by a column in ASC / DESC direction.

 ## Full Spec